-Dr Taylor's work explores the social, political, and legal dimensions of economic change in Britain since the 1700s, focusing on the rise of big business in the nineteenth century.
-He has published on subjects ranging from the early history of corporate governance and the regulation and punishment of commercial fraud, to the history of financial reporting and literary representations of commerce.
+My work explores the cultural, political, and legal dimensions of economic change in Britain since the 1700s.
+I have published on subjects ranging from the early history of corporate governance and the regulation of commercial fraud, to the history of the financial press and cultural attitudes to advertising.

 Hist280: The Victorians and Before: Britain, 1783-1901